Back to blog

 Week 3: Deepen the exploration

-• Day 17: Email addressing the most common objection — “The number one concern I hear from executives exploring franchise ownership is capital risk.
-Here is how most of our clients structure the investment to protect their downside.”
+• Day 17: Email addressing the most common objection: “The number one concern I hear from executives exploring franchise ownership is capital risk.
+Here is how most of my clients think through protecting their downside.”

 • Day 20: LinkedIn message with a franchise comparison guide or ownership model overview